MaxNentwich/varx_demo/README.md

     + fig2_analyze_model_output.m plots results of the neural mass model simulation analysis.
     + fig3_var_vs_varx.m compares models without external input.
     + fig4_dme_vs_rest.m compares resting state and movie data.
         + movie_rest_repeated_measures.m performs corresponding statistics with a mixed-effect model.
+        + connectivity_plot_movie_vs_rest.py plots connections for an example patient on a brain.

+## Python Code

+Brain plots are created with python code.
+Plots in Figure 7 use code from: https://github.com/rdgao/field-echos/tree/master.
+The environment.yml file provides a list of dependencies.

+hierarchy_dk_atlas.py downloads myelin maps and transforms them in the right space and needs to be run before creating the figure.
+This requires the Connectome Workbench to be installed: https://www.humanconnectome.org/software/connectome-workbench